geraldoquagliato/geraldoquagliato.github.io/_posts/2015-07-28-my-new-cake-shop.md

 ![](/css/bolinho-pequeno.jpg "css/bolinho-pequeno.jpg")

-You will be *pleased* to visit it!
+You will not be *pleased at all* to visit it!
 1234

 ![](/media/drawing.png "media/drawing.png")